-Disc Brakes.
-In air-operated disc brakes, air pressure acts on a brake chamber and slack adjuster, like s-cam brakes.
-But instead of the s-cam, a "power screw" is used.
-The pressure of the brake chamber on the slack adjuster turns the power screw.
-The power screw clamps the disc or rotor between the brake lining pads of a caliper, similar to a large c-clamp.
+Disc Brakes: In air-operated disc brakes, air pressure acts on a brake chamber and slack adjuster like S-cam brakes.
+But instead of the S-cam, a "power screw" is used.
+When the brakes are applied, the pressure of the brake chamber on the slack adjuster turns the power screw.
+This causes the caliper to clamp two brake pads against a rotor (like a C-clamp).
+See Figure 5.2b